ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 **ZK-SNARKs**

 For the ZK-SNARK protocol to work, creating a Common Reference String (CRS) is necessary: the CRS provides public parameters for proving and verifying validity proofs.
-The security of the proving system depends on the CRS setup; if information used to create public parameters fall into the possession of malicious actors, generating false validity proofs would be a non-trivial task.
+The security of the proving system depends on the CRS setup; if information used to create public parameters fall into the possession of malicious actors they may be able to generate false validity proofs.

 Some ZK-rollups attempt to solve this problem by using a [multi-party computation ceremony (MPC)](https://zkproof.org/2021/06/30/setup-ceremonies/amp/), involving trusted individuals, to generate public parameters for the ZK-SNARK circuit.
 Each party contributes some randomness (called "toxic waste") to the construct the CRS, which they must destroy immediately.